tarikh/newsletter_summary/README.md

 The tool offers two distinct approaches to generating summaries:

+### 1. Direct-to-LLM Approach (Default)
+- Sends newsletter content directly to the LLM
+- LLM identifies topics and generates summaries in a single step
+- Streamlined process with potentially more coherent topics

-### 1. Traditional NLP + LLM Approach (Default)
+### 2. Traditional NLP + LLM Approach
 - First extracts topics using either KeyBERT or classic n-gram frequency methods
 - Then provides these topics to the LLM for analysis and summarization
 - More control over topic selection but requires two processing stages

-### 2. Direct-to-LLM Approach
-- Sends newsletter content directly to the LLM
-- LLM identifies topics and generates summaries in a single step
-- Streamlined process with potentially more coherent topics
-- Enable with the `--direct-llm` flag
+- Enable with the `--traditional-nlp` flag

 Both approaches support customizing the number of topics (default: 10) and choosing between OpenAI and Claude as the LLM provider.